alexcroox/R3/README.md

 ACE3 dev team for providing [coding guidelines](http://ace3mod.com/wiki/development/coding-guidelines.html) and the [project template](https://github.com/acemod/arma-project-template) this was created from.

+[ARK] Kami for building the custom extension
-[NRF1] Crazy for working with me on the original AAR as part of the old 5th Rifles mission framework.
-Much of his original SQF inspired this dedicated addon.
+[ARK] Chairbourne for providing CUP source for the vehicle icons [NRF1] Crazy for working with me on the original AAR as part of the old 5th Rifles mission framework.